rontarrant/gtkDcoding/docs/_posts/2019-04-05-0024-switch-and-light-switch.md

 - one showing off a Switch widget, and
 - the other, a derived class we'll call the LightSwitch.

 And what we’ll be playing with is the GTK `Switch` widget.
-First, we’ll just get it up and running, then we’ll do something interesting with it.
+First, we’ll get it up and running, then we’ll do something interesting with it.
 We’ll combine the `Switch` with some other widgets to create a light bulb with changeable colours and a reset button.

 ## And Now, a Switch